Elections in Thailand: Senate

-The current 250 senators of the Senate of Thailand were not elected, but were appointed by the National Council for Peace and Order, the military junta which ruled Thailand from 2014 to the 2019 general election.
 The 2017 constitution does not include elections for the Senate.
+The transitional 250 senators that served in the Senate of Thailand from 2018 to 2024 were not elected, but were appointed by the National Council for Peace and Order, the military junta which ruled Thailand from 2014 to the 2019 general election.

 In the previous 2007 constitution, the Senate was composed of 150 members.
 Of these, 76 were directly elected, while 74 members were appointed.
 Of the elected members, 75 came from the Provinces of Thailand, and one from the Bangkok Metropolitan Area.
 The election was based on the first past the post system.
 The last election for the Senate under this system occurred in 2014.
 Under the 2017 constitution, the Senate is indirectly elected by the candidate pool.
 The most recent election was held in 2024.

 The Senate is a non-partisan chamber and therefore candidates cannot be a member of a political party.
 Terms are fixed at six years.